paulhondola/paulhondola/README.md

   - Data Retrieval using OpenWeather API Keys
   - Data Output using an LCD Display or the on-board LED Dot Matrix

-- FPGA - using a Xilinx Nexys 4 and OV7670 camera:
+- FPGA - using a Xilinx Nexys 4 board and an OV7670 camera:
   - Basic Image Processing and VGA Video Transmission System
   - UART Video Transmission with OpenCV face detection